8 Tips for Planning a California Vacation on a Budget

 Are you planning a family vacation in California on a budget?
 If you are headed to the west coast for some fun in the sun but trying to stick to a budget, you're not alone.
 California is notorious for being expensive, both for residents and tourists.
 It can be challenging to plan a vacation that lets you see and do the things you want while also sticking to your financial plan.

 Fortunately, planning a trip to California on a budget isn't impossible.
-It just takes some forethought and careful strategy.
-Read on for 6 key tips to help you make ends meet while you revel in the glory of California dreaming.
+It just takes some forethought and careful strategy, on everything from airline tickets to hotel reservations.
+When it comes to saving money on a California vacation, being strategic about your flight, your lodging, and timing is key.
+There's a lot more you can do to save money, too.
+Read on for key tips to help you make ends meet while you revel in the glory of California dreaming.

 Best Budget California Vacation Tips